3dcitydb/3dcitydb-docs/source/3dcitydb/introduction.rst

 by domain specific object types, attributes, and relations.

-This documentation describes the design and the components of the 3D City Database as well as their usage for the new major release 4.0.0 which has been developed and implemented by the three partners in development, namely the `Chair of Geoinformatics <https://www.gis.bgu.tum.de/en/home/>`_ at Technische Universität München, `virtualcitySYSTEMS <https://www.virtualcitysystems.de/en/>`_,
+This documentation describes the design and the components of the 3D City Database as well as their usage for the major release 4 which has been developed and implemented by the three partners in development, namely the `Chair of Geoinformatics <https://www.gis.bgu.tum.de/en/home/>`_ at Technische Universität München, `virtualcitySYSTEMS <https://www.virtualcitysystems.de/en/>`_,